 How Social Media Affects Mental Health And Causes Depression

-Social media platforms can affect your mental health know-how?
+Social media platforms can affect your mental health do you know how?

 In many cases, teens and adolescents suffer from anxiety, poor sleep, lower self-esteem, etc. and the list goes on…